Rahul12Arora/Node_Course_130322/README.md

 exports.person=person;

 //wrong way
-exports = {person:person}  // we need to export from module.exports
+exports = {person:person}  // we need to export to module.exports, creating a new exports file will create a completely new exports object that will not function as expected

 or